Internet Data Exchange

-An Internet Data Exchange (IDX, also known as Information Data Exchange) refers to the agreement between listing (Selling) Agents or Brokers and Buyers' Agents to display Multiple Listing Service properties online, across multiple websites (via Real Estate Syndication where the listing Agent/Broker allows a listing to be Syndicated).
+An Internet Data Exchange (IDX, also known as Information Data Exchange) refers to the agreement between listing (selling) agents or brokers and buyers' agents to display Multiple Listing Service properties online, across multiple websites (via real estate syndication where the listing sgent/broker allows a listing to be syndicated).

-IDX search users are home buyers or sellers in the market to buy or sell real estate.
+IDX search users are home buyers or sellers.
 Their interests may focus on new development, land, condos, rentals, and any other property a particular MLS lists.

-Real estate agents use IDX to market homes, attract leads, and close more sales.
-By displaying listings online, agents can reach a larger audience and better match available homes to prospective buyers.
+Real estate agents use IDX to market homes, attract leads, and close sales.
+Online listings can reach a larger audience and better match available homes to prospective buyers.

-Certain rules apply to the real estate companies' ability to display each detail about a property.
-These "display rules" are set by the Multiple Listing Service organization, which generally forms its policy around the recommendations of the National Association of Realtors.
+Rules apply to real estate companies' ability to display property detail.
+These display rules are set by the Multiple Listing Service organization, which generally forms its policy around the recommendations of the National Association of Realtors.
 Pricing for IDX services is set by MLS boards and third-party vendors.
 In some cases, basic IDX services are free, and premium features are available for a fee.